Djain318/Google-Summer-of-Code-2024-VLC_Report/README.md

 #### ✔ Task 1  : Introducing Minimal View for Player
 &nbsp;&nbsp;&nbsp; The Minimal View in VLC is a simplified interface mode designed to focus on core media playback functions\
-&nbsp;&nbsp;&nbsp; while minimizing distractions.
+&nbsp;&nbsp;&nbsp; while minimizing distractions when in Player View.
 Key features include:

 - **Compact User Interface:** The interface is streamlined, showing only essential playback controls like play, pause, and volume.
 - **Reduced Controls:** Advanced settings and non-critical features like playlists are hidden, ensuring a clutter-free experience.